ibm-cloud-docs/openshift/openshift_storage_object.md

+If you have a private-only cluster, you must install the plugin without Tiller.
+{: note}

 2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller. **Note** Tiller requires public network connectivity.
 Learn more about [Helm and Tiller](/docs/containers?topic=containers-helm).
 Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install){: new_window} to install the Helm client on your local machine and optionally Tiller with a service account in your cluster.